Sam-Spencer/BarChart/README.md

     //Set the Drop Shadow of the Bars (Light, Heavy, or None) - Light is default [barChart setupBarViewShadow:BarShadowLight];

+###Bar Animation
+Changes the presentation animation of the bars on the Bar Chart.
+There are three different animation styles available (more coming soon):
+  * **BarAnimationRise**: Bars will "rise" or grow up from the bottom of the chart to their specified height and value while fading in.
+This is the default value if no value is set.
+  * **BarAnimationFade**: Bars will fade-in simultaneously when presented.
+  * **BarAnimationNone**: Bars suddenly appear without any animation.

+You can set the Bar Style using the following method.
+You should always call this method before you update or load your Bar Chart:

+    //Set the Initial Animation of the Bars (Rise, Fade, or None) - Rise is default [barChart setupBarViewAnimation:BarAnimationRise];

 ##Compatibility Requirements
 Before using Bar Chart, make sure your project meets its requirements.
  - Bar Chart works on iOS 4.2 and higher, however the sample project only runs on iOS 5.0 and higher.